ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

   -- We track the inputs for the writeLine directly in the Category structure. writeLine :: k String ()

--- Helper for embedding a Haskell value directly into an Arrow constA :: (Arrow k) => b -> k a b constA b = arr (\_ -> b)
+-- Helper for embedding a static Haskell value directly into an Arrow constA :: (Arrow k) => b -> k a b constA b = arr (\_ -> b)